 There is a Dylan connection on this song: The electric version was produced by Tom Wilson and finished by Bob Johnston, and both men had worked with Dylan.
 Wilson was Dylan's producer for about two years starting in 1963, and helped Dylan make the transition from acoustic folk to electric rock.
 Wilson went on to work with The Velvet Underground and later became a record company executive.
 Johnston was Dylan's producer until 1970.

 .
-The film's director Mick Nichols put it on as a work track and was going to replace it, but as the film came together it became clear that the song was perfect for the film.
+The film's director, Mike Nichols, put it on as a work track and was going to replace it, but as the film came together it became clear that the song was perfect for the film.
 Nichols didn't just use this song, but felt Simon & Garfunkel had a sound that fit the tone of the movie very well.
 They commissioned them to write "Mrs. Robinson

 .
 The lyrics refer to silence as a cancer, and if people in the movie had just been honest and not afraid to talk, all the messy things would not have happened.
 Problems can be solved only by honesty.

 Stefan - Winona, MS

 Simon & Garfunkel did not write this about the Vietnam War, but by the time it became popular, the war was on and many people felt it made a powerful statement as an anti-war song.